 - General Art (BA)

 - Photography (BFA)

 - Three Dimensional (BFA)

 - Art History

 - Art Teaching

 - Design for Digital Media

 What is the application process?

 Although there is no application deadline, we encourage you to apply early and register for classes.
-Contact the Department of Visual Arts for specific information or to schedule an advisement time.
+Contact the Department of Visual Art & Design for specific information or to schedule an advisement time.